Best Ways to Use a 0% Credit Card Balance Transfer

 Because of increasing competition for these products, many companies now offer extended 0% introductory periods.
-But it is rare to find an offer that doesn’t involve a balance transfer fee.
+But it's rare to find an offer that doesn’t involve a balance transfer fee.

 A truly “free” offer has no balance transfer fee and no interest to be paid for the length of the promotion.

 You can use them to make purchases, pay bills, or transfer other loans to your credit card account.
 And some people even use them for cash advances.

 Cashing these checks and thinking you are getting a 0% loan is a mistake – especially if you don’t meet the terms of the agreement.

 They may be convenient, but they are often the wrong choice for people trying to save money and get out of debt.

-Applying for credit cards can negatively impact your score because you’ll have “hard” inquiries on your credit report.
+Applying for credit cards can negatively impact your credit score because you’ll have “hard” inquiries on your credit report.

 Try to keep the account you are transferring the balance away from open to minimize credit score changes.
-If that card charges an annual fee, try to get it switched to a no-fee card.
+If that card charges an annual fee, ask to get it switched to a no-fee card.

 Making timely payments and reducing your debt more quickly will also help your credit score recover from any drop due to using a balance transfer offer.

-But keep in mind that if you don’t transfer the whole amount of the loan, you will be making two payments.
-One to your original loan and one to the 0% offer you used.
+But keep in mind if you don’t transfer the whole amount of the loan, you will be making two payments — one to your original loan and one to the 0% offer you used.